Using the camera toolbar

 - Open the camera view to show and edit some camera properties like viewing distances and field of view.

-The camera view displays an animation tab where a camera track can be set to animate the camera position and orientation (see Animating the camera with a curve).
+The camera view displays an animation tab where a camera track can be set to animate the camera position and orientation (see Animating the camera along a curve path).

 Cameras are created in the scope of the current scene and will get stored with it.
 They can be recalled by double clicking the camera from the scene contents, or from the camera toolbar directly, after choosing the camera from the dropdown list.